mongodb/docs/source/tutorial/install-mongodb-on-os-x.rst

 configuration.
 This configuration is beyond the scope of this document.
 You only need to use one of these tools.

-If you can't decide, choose homebrew in the interest of time and simplicity.
+If you want to use package management, and do not already have a system installed, Homebrew is typically easier and simpler to use.

 Homebrew
 ~~~~~~~~